helvetica-32px/5-SIMPLE-CSS-PROJECTS/README.md

 CSS simple projects

-1. Button Styles Showcase
+1. Color Palette Generator (Static)

-   - Create several buttons with hover/active/focus states.
+   * Create a page showing different color swatches with their hex codes.
-   - Practice borders, shadows, transitions, and :hover/:focus.
+   * Use CSS for layout, hover effects, and text styling.

-2. Responsive Card Grid
+2. Animated Loading Spinner

-   - Build a grid of “cards” with images and text.
+   * Design a circular or bouncing dot animation using only CSS `@keyframes`.
-   - Use CSS Grid/Flexbox and media queries for responsiveness.
+   * Experiment with colors, speeds, and animation delays.

-3. Navigation Bar
+3. Responsive Navigation Bar

-   - Make a horizontal navbar with a hover underline or highlight.
+   * Build a top navigation bar that turns into a hamburger menu on small screens.
-   - Use flexbox alignment and a sticky or fixed position option.
+   * Use CSS Flexbox/Grid and media queries.

 4. Pricing Table

-   - Design three pricing columns with a “featured” plan.
+   * Make a section with different pricing plans.
-   - Practice typography, spacing, borders, and subtle hover effects.
+   * Highlight one plan with a different background or border style.

-5. Hero Section
+5. Image Hover Effects

-   - Create a full-width hero with heading, subtext, and a CTA button.
+   * Create effects like zoom, blur, or text overlays when an image is hovered.
-   - Use background images/gradients, layout, and responsive typography.
+   * Use CSS transitions and `:hover` pseudo-class.